-The normal probationary period for employees is ninety (90) days from the date of hiring.
+The normal probationary period for employees is ninety (90) calendar days from the date of hiring.
 During this period the employee will become accustomed to the work required and the Library Manager will evaluate whether the individual’s skills will be adequate for the full range of responsibilities.
 The employee will be informed in writing of his/her employment status at the end of the probationary period.

 Probationary periods may be extended in 90-day increments upon the recommendation of the Library Manager.